-Transportation conveyors move pallets or cartons from point A to point B. They can be used for a variety of applications from lightweight items that vary in size to heavier full-pallet loads.
+These conveyors can be used for a variety of applications.
+This includes lightweight items that vary in size to heavier full-pallet loads.
 Transportation conveyor options are available to accommodate requirements such as desired speed and product handling procedures.

 Submit Your Inquiry